qxf2/qxf2-page-object-model/Readme.md

   This will run each test against the list of browsers specified in the `conf/browser_os_name_conf.py` file (e.g., Firefox and Chrome).

 - **`--ver / --os_name / --os_version`**
-  *Runs against different browser versions/OS and OS versions.*
+  *Runs against different browser versions, OS platform and OS versions.*
   **Example:**
   `python -m pytest --ver 120 --os_name windows --os_version 11 --remote_flag y`
-  This will run each test with defalut browser (chrome) and provided combination (browser version 120 windows 11)
+  This will run each test with default browser (chrome) and provided combination (browser version 120 windows 11)

 - **`-h`**
   *Displays help for more options.*